domanjiri/fast-utf8-multi-replace/README.md

 ## Credits

-The SIMD part of the code is in Indebtedness to the work of Olivier Goffart [here](https://woboq.com/blog/utf-8-processing-using-simd.html).
+The SIMD part of the code is in indebtedness to the work of Olivier Goffart [here](https://woboq.com/blog/utf-8-processing-using-simd.html).